jhudson8/smocks/api.md

 * define global request handlers (variants) which can be selected for any route
 * use plugins which can intercept all requests to perform actions
 * use a RESTful API to make configuration changes programatically
+* Replay exports from HAR files
+* be able to use as a direct proxy to real service endpoints